 Indian states and their excise acts never had any clear-cut provisions made for online ordering and home delivery of alcohol, it has always been a grey area.
 But with the Supreme Court of India, on May 8, 2020, dismissing a plea to ban the sale of alcohol stated that states should consider home delivery as a model of sale.
 There is already a growing interest from delivery partners in tap into this demand—food aggregator Zomato is already getting its act together, while Swiggy is also seeking permissions for home delivery of alcohol from licensed retailers.
 Savla clarified that the current change in rules regarding home delivery and online sales for spirits is a temporary move to manage the current pandemic.
 These provisions may be withdrawn as and when deemed fit.

-Chhattisgarh State Marketing Corporation Limited, West Bengal State Beverages Corporation Limited, and Tamil Nadu’s TASMAC have set up online portals to order liquor.
+Chhattisgarh State Marketing Corporation Limited, West Bengal State Beverages Corporation Limited, and Tamil Nadu’s TASMAC have set up online portals to order liquor for home delivery.
 Karnataka has taken an innovative route where it has allowed restaurants, bars, pubs to sell beers and Indian Made Foreign Liquor (IMFL) as a takeaway, till May 17, 2020 between 9:00 AM to 7:00 PM in an effort to clear out perishable stocks.

 These changes come in the wake of Ministry of Home Affairs’ decision to relax the lockdown guidelines that allowed wine shops and liquor sales to open up in green and orange zones.
 Chaos ensued with never-ending queues and all social distancing norms being broken.
 Overnight, states had to take drastic actions to avoid a healthcare scare.
 Wine shops in Maharashtra and Tamil Nadu had to immediately pull down the shutters , while Delhi hiked the taxes on the sale of alcohol to 75%; Andhra Pradesh also increased taxes to 70%, but now has brought it down to 13%